Jamie Wheal: Writing

-Wheal coauthored the book Stealing Fire: How Silicon Valley, the Navy SEALs, and Maverick Scientists Are Revolutionizing the Way We Live and Work, which Wired Magazine described as "packed with neuroscience and imaging research that definitively locates ecstatic states in the human brain, along with nods to data on how to get there."
+Wheal, alongside Steven Kotler, co-authored Stealing Fire, which Wired Magazine described as "packed with neuroscience and imaging research that definitively locates ecstatic states in the human brain, along with nods to data on how to get there."
 Wheal makes use of a neuroanthropological perspective to assess the neuroscience and psychology of cultural movements.
 His most recent book is Recapture the Rapture: Rethinking God, Sex, and Death in a World That's Lost Its Mind.

 Personal life

 Wheal is married and has two children, Luke and Emma.
 Wheal met his wife Julie while a sophomore studying at St. Mary's College of Maryland.